-Waste not, want not: here are 19 easy but delicious recipes to use up your leftover rice!
-(And they're not all fried rice ideas)
+Waste not, want not: here are 22 easy but delicious Asian Leftover Rice Recipes that are a healthy meal for the whole family.
+(And they're not all fried rice!)

-Leftover rice can make for very tasty food but here are some important things you need to know about it:
+Leftover rice can make for very tasty food but there are some important things home cooks need to know about it!

 Don't leave at room temperature

 Leftover rice can give you very bad food poisoning so make sure you store cooked rice correctly.
 Whilst I'm all for reducing waste, if you're ever in doubt, toss it!